-History of the Catholic Church/World Religions (5060)
+History of the Catholic Church/World Religions (5060) Gr.
+11 | 1st or 2nd Semester | .5 Credit

 Church History will enlighten students regarding the journey of Christian identity from its prophetic roots in biblical tradition through the social, political, and cultural challenges of historical discernment.
-Particular attention is paid to the role of personal responsibility in one's own commitment to the endurance of the Catholic faith.
+Attention is paid to the role of personal responsibility in one's own commitment to the endurance of the Catholic faith.
 This course will also highlight other world religions and our relationship with those having varying and differing beliefs.

-Life in Jesus Christ and Christian Morality (5070)
+Life in Jesus Christ and Christian Morality (5070) Gr.
+12 | 1st or 2nd Semester | .5 Credit